 At age 4 and 4 months, your little one is more active, and is capable of doing more physical activities.

-Your 4 years 4 months old child is capable of running and hopping without much trouble.
+Your 4-year-and-4-month-old child is capable of running and hopping without much trouble.
 He should also be able to climb and swing while playing.

 - Height: 104.8 cm (41.2 in)

 Here are some of the other abilities in your 4-year-and-4-month-old child that you might encounter: